- Forecast bias is distinct from the forecast error and one of the most important keys to improving forecast accuracy.

 Yet, few companies actually are interested in confronting the incentives they create for forecast bias.
 As we cover in the article How to Keep Forecast Bias Secret, many entities (companies, government bodies, universities) want to continue their forecast bias.
 For some, having a forecast bias is an essential part of their business model.

-For those interested in removing forecast bias, software designed around the mitigation of forecast bias can help highlight bias and can provide mechanisms to adjust it within the application.
-Within the application, there should be the ability to identify bias and the ability to adjust bias quickly and easily.
+For those interested in removing forecast bias, software designed to mitigate forecast bias can help highlight bias and provide mechanisms to adjust it within the application.
+Within the application, there should be the ability to identify bias and adjust bias quickly and easily.

 How Common are Requests for Bias Removal from Forecasts by Companies?

 Companies, by and large, do not ask for or discuss bias removal.
 They want forecast accuracy improvement but are generally blind to the topic of bias.
-Within any company or any entity, there are large numbers of people who are contributing information to various planning processes that have an easily measurable bias, and they do not appreciate having it pointed out.
+Within any company or any entity, large numbers of people contribute information to various planning processes that have an easily measurable bias, and they do not appreciate having it pointed out.

 And outside of judgment forecasting software, software companies do not develop bias identification in their software (and do not build bias identification as a central component of the user interface).
-Bias identification is essential enough that it should have its dashboard, or view, within all demand planning applications.
-Not only for general ease-of-use, but because adjusting for bias is about more than identification and adjustment, it is also about making the case.
+Bias identification is essential enough to have its dashboard, or view, within all demand planning applications.
+Not only for general ease-of-use but because adjusting for bias is about more than identification and adjustment.
+It is also about making the case.

-There are many people who benefit from providing forecast bias.
+Many people benefit from providing forecast bias.
 And if there is no cost to them, they will continue to provide a forecast with bias.
-Marketing, for example, is going to overstated their new product forecast, because it makes them look like they are adding more value than they are to the company.
+For example, marketing is going to overstate their new product forecast because it makes them look like they are adding more value than they are to the company.

 The Importance of Exposing Forecast Bias

-- The case for bias can best be made in a presentation format, to demonstrate to others that the bias exists and action should be taken to minimize its effect on the final forecast.
+- The case for bias can best be made in a presentation format to demonstrate to others that the bias exists, and the action should be taken to minimize its effect on the final forecast.

 - When a bias is demonstrated in this way, it’s more difficult to dispute.
 However, the challenges in attempting to remove bias cannot be underestimated, even after the bias is pointed out.

 If conversations in bias are kept at a high level and not demonstrated with a visual aid, which shows the bias clearly, all types of excuses will be offered by the groups that produced the biased forecast as to why there was, in fact, no bias.
 The application’s bias dashboard should support that presentation by showing bias from many products and different vantage points in real-time.
-Bias can be identified by many criteria including
+Many criteria, including can identify bias

 - Bias by individuals